Telecom Billing - Processes

 There may be a situation when it is not worth to generate a bill and better to suppress the bill.
 Following are such type of situations −

 Suppressing bills for accounts with zero (zero activity bills) or very little value (small bills).

 A particular type of bill can also be suppressed if multiple bill types are requested/scheduled at the same time and therefore preventing unnecessary bills from being sent to the customer.

-A small bill is a bill that falls between the range defined by the minimum positive bill amount and the maximum negative bill amount exceptional bill conditions.
+A small bill is a bill that falls between the ranges defined by the minimum positive bill amount and the maximum negative bill amount, exceptional bill conditions.
 Small valued bills are produced and then removed from the billing process, so that they are not sent out to customers.

 All the above conditions vary from billing system to billing system and operator to operator and they are called exceptional bills conditions.

 By default, all the invoices provide a detailed summary of product and service charges along with usage charges.
 But it does not provide the details on all the calls made by the customer.

 An itemized bill means giving complete details of all the calls made by the customer.
 This needs more number of papers to be printed.
 Recent trend is to send itemized bill through electronic e-mail and summary statement is sent using a physical copy of the bill.